stac-api-extensions/collection-search/README.md

 In general, the extension works for Collections exactly as it works for Items, with the following notable differences:

-- It is implemented for `GET /collections` and returns STAC Collections accordingly
+- It is implemented only for `GET /collections` and returns STAC Collections accordingly
 - The link to the queryables endpoint for Collection Search is located in the response of `GET /collections` (property `links`)
 - The path/endpoint for Collection Search queryables can be freely chosen, but SHOULD NOT conflict with `GET /queryables`.
 We propose `GET /collection-queryables`.